WESTERN CIVILIZATION 104B

 http:// www.kirshnerisms.com/gradeswc.html

 When you are ready for Exam I, Exam II or Exam III, please request them via e-mail and I will send you the exam.
 However, I will not send an exam until I have received your reaction reading papers that are scheduled before the exam.
 I will also not send an exam if I haven't received the last exam from you even if you completed the papers.
 I grade the exams like I would a mini term paper—meaning, I expect loads of information with lots of typed pages.
 Please remember to place the exact question you are answering on your answer sheets or mail me back the exam paper I sent to you.
 If you do not and I cannot figure out which question from the 10 different exams I have you are answering, it could hurt your grade dramatically.
-If you prefer, you can take the exam on campus during my office hours as posted.(NOT AN OPTION FOR SUMMER COLLEGE) If you cannot make it at that time, I might be able to set a different schedule.
-If I cannot be in my office during your availabilty to take the exam you will have to take the e-mail option.
-You cannot use notes or books on exams taken at Ohlone.
-However, on the take-home exams you can, in fact should, do as much research as you would with a term paper.
+With the take-home exams you can, in fact should, do as much research as you would with a term paper.
+The majority of the research must, of course, come from the textbook and my iTunes lectures or Online written lectures.

 If you do not complete the course by the end of the semester I will be forced to give you an F (failure).
-If you must miss the final exam for a college approved reason you can obtain an Incomplete form from the Registrar’s office.
+If you must miss the final exam for a college approved reason you can obtain an Incomplete form online or from the Registrar's Office in Building 7.
 If you receive an incomplete, DO NOT reregister for this course.
 The computer will throw you out anyway.
 An incomplete maintains your registration.
 An incomplete will turn to an F if you do not make up the course in one semester.

 This course can be taken credit/no-credit.
 If you want to go this route, fill out the form in the Admissions Office before the fourth week of school.
 I do not have to be informed that you have taken advantage of the credit/no-credit option.